Part 4: Student Code of Conduct Procedures

 - The standard used in determining whether the respondent violated The Student Code is a preponderance of the evidence (whether it is more likely than not that a violation occurred).

 - If the respondent is found responsible for violating The Student Code, appropriate sanctions will be imposed.
 Sanctions are determined by considering the nature of the misconduct, precedent regarding such misconduct, the respondent’s complete student conduct record, respondent’s demeanor in relation to the matter, the community impact statements and/or mitigating or aggravating factors.

-- Sanctions for violations of the Title IX Policy can be found within that policy.
+- Sanctions for violations of the Sexual Misconduct and Sex-based Discrimination Policy for Students and Employees can be found within that policy.

 - The University has a special concern for incidents in which persons are mistreated because of race, gender, disability, age, marital status, religion, color, national origin, sexual orientation, gender identity, gender expression, veteran status, genetic information, or other personal characteristic.
 Such incidents damage not only individuals, but also the free and open academic environment of the university.
 More severe sanctions are appropriate for such misconduct.

 - Some University policies specify sanctions for violations.